meldev00/FEMA_disaster_tool/README.md

+# Project 5
+## Problem Statement
 In the event of a disaster, it is essential that goverment and private forces rapidly identify potential threats and communicate damage and rescue efforts effectively.
 The Federal Emergency Management Agency, known as FEMA, has developed a list of seven lifelines which represent establishments most essential to supporting human populations during times of crisis.
 The lifelines are as follows: safety and security; food, water, and sheltering; health and medical; energy; communications; transportation; and hazardous waste.
 With these seven lifelines in mind, our study was conducted for New Light Technologies with two goals:

-  - to predict the location of the largest threats to lifelines prior to a disaster
-  - build a tool that takes in a zip code and returns the potential impact of a disaster to the lifelines
+  - build a tool that takes in a zip code and returns the lifelines in the affected area
+  - predict the potential impact of a disaster to the lifelines

 ## Data Dictionary
 |Feature|Type|Dataset|Description|